Nell Webb - firstname.lastname@example.org

 At Kew Riverside School keeping pupils safe and ensuring that every child reaches their potential underpins everything we do.
 Occasionally, things go wrong for our children and their families and we take our responsibility for the children in our care very seriously and we are here to help, support and guide as best we can.
-You can read our Safeguarding and Child Protection Policy and our Online Safety Policy and our most recent Safeguarding Audit on the links above.
+You can read our Safeguarding and Child Protection Policy, our E-Safety Policy and our most recent Safeguarding Audit (see below).

 You can tell us about a child, young person or parent/carer that needs support in some way by contacting our Designated Safeguarding Lead, Nell Webb via the School Office or alternatively speaking to Rachel Roberts, the Deputy Safeguarding Lead.
 You may be concerned about the child's developmental needs, issues that the parent or carer is experiencing, or you may suspect a child is being neglected or subjected to physical, sexual, or emotional abuse.

 Our duty is outlined in detail within the Government document ‘Working Together to Safeguard Children’, 2018.
 In essence, we have a duty to record and report concerns and work alongside local agencies to ensure children are adequately safeguarded from harm.

 All details are treated confidentially and will only be shared with SPA (see below) if there are concerns that a child is at risk or when a child has made an allegation.
 It is always our aim to share our concerns transparently with the child’s parent or guardian before making a referral.
 However, we reserve our right to refer without consent if we are sufficiently concerned about a child’s safety or we are unable to contact the parent/guardian after reasonable attempts have been made.

 Single Point of Access (SPA)